Backblaze/b2-sdk-python/README.md

     pip install b2sdk

-If you see a message saying that the `six` library cannot be installed, which happens if you're installing with the system python on OS X El Capitan, try
-this:

-    pip install --ignore-installed b2sdk

 # Version policy

 b2sdk follows [Semantic Versioning](https://semver.org/) policy, so in essence the version number is MAJOR.MINOR.PATCH (for example 1.2.3) and: